cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 A multiple choice proposal is a proposal where the voting options can be defined by the proposer.

 The number of voting option will be limited to a maximum of 4.
-A new vote option `SPAM` will be added and distinguished of those voting options.
+A new vote option `SPAM` will be added and distinguished of those voting options. `SPAM` will be used to mark a proposal as spam and is explained further below.

 Multiple choice proposals, contrary to any other proposal type, cannot have messages to execute.
 They are only text proposals.